numenta/NAB/nab/detectors/knncad/README.md

 # KNN-CAD

+if you want to use KNN-CAD algorithm, please make reference to our [article](https://arxiv.org/abs/1608.04585).

 This algorithm shows the application of the multi-dimentional conformal anomaly detection on time-series.

 First of all we need to transform time-series into multi-dimensional vectors.
 We use an approach that is used in the [Singular Spectrum Analysis](https://en.wikipedia.org/wiki/Singular_spectrum_analysis).